katafrakt/hanami-shrine/README.md

 # Hanami::Shrine

+**Current status**: this gem's development is currently on hold, waiting for Hanami 2 to be released (which will probably make it obsolete anyway).

 This gem aims at providing support for [Shrine](https://github.com/shrinerb/shrine) uploader in Hanami applications.
 It also tries to be as simple as possible, without polluting the world around.

 [![Build Status](https://travis-ci.org/katafrakt/hanami-shrine.svg)](https://travis-ci.org/katafrakt/hanami-shrine)